I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Thorns, Spines and Prickles.... ouch - look at these...

-MAIN CANES: grow straight up and support the bush, especially in a climber.
+ROSE - MAIN CANES: they grow straight up and support the rose, we mostly refer to them when describing a climber.

-LATERAL CANES: grow from the main canes and need to be gently trained horizontally (as close to 45 degrees as possible) because they are the only canes (especially on climbers) that bloom.
+ROSE LATERAL CANES: grow out from the main canes and need to be gently trained horizontally (as close to 45 degrees as possible) because they are the only canes (on climbers) where roses bloom.

 SUCKERS - can emerge from 2 places:

-One: on a grafted rose, a sucker will grow from the original rootstock
+One: on a grafted rose, a sucker will grow from the original root (or rootstock) which is where the rose you see above ground is attached (grafted) to a hardy root.

-Two: a sucker can grow from the graft.
+Two: a sucker can grow from the graft itself.

 (see sketch above)

-If a cane grows from the rootstock, the sucker will produce a cane that may flower, but it won't be the same as the rose you purchased.
+the sucker will produce a cane that may flower, but it won't be the same as the rose you purchased - it will be the same as the rootstock rose.

-The base root (or rootstock) is chosen for its hardiness to support the newly grafted (or 'budded") rose which could otherwise be too tender for some zones.
+The base root of the rose (or rootstock) is chosen for its hardiness to support the newly grafted (or 'budded") rose (which could otherwise be too tender for some zones).

 Remove the sucker because it can literally “suck” the nutrients from the root before they reach your (grafted) rose.